-To move a window from one position to another position, we click on the title bar, hold the click, and drag it to another position.
+To move a window from one position to another position, we click on the title bar, hold, and drag it to another position.
 If we enable ClickLock, we do not have to hold down the left click through the position change.
 Simply, we can click on a window for a particular amount of preset time, release it, and still, we can move the window anywhere we want.

 In this tutorial, we will learn to enable or turn on ClickLock in Windows 10.
-This Click Lock feature is also available on Windows7/8 that lets you highlight, select and drag files, folders, and items without pressing down the mouse button.
+This Click Lock feature is also available on Windows7/8 that lets you highlight, select and drag files, folders, and items without pressing the mouse button.

 Normally, we hold down the mouse button and then select the items.
 But the built-in ClickLock mouse setting lets you change the behavior of moving the items from one place to another.